Santa Clara Broncos men's basketball: History

 Three weeks later, Santa Clara announced the hiring of Herb Sendek, whose head coaching experience included time at Miami University, North Carolina State, and Arizona State.
 Sendek's resume includes trips to the NIT or NCAA tournament in 18 of his 22 seasons as a head coach.

+Under Sendek, the Broncos have enjoyed a renaissance.
 In 2022, Santa Clara returned to the NIT for the first time since the 1980s, and saw Jalen Williams drafted 12th overall, the first Bronco selected in the NBA draft since Steve Nash.
-The following year, Brandin Podziemski was drafted 19th overall by the Golden State Warriors.
+The following year, Brandin Podziemski was drafted 19th overall by the Golden State Warriors and the Broncos returned to the NIT.
+In 2025, the Broncos returned to the NIT for the third time in four years, and won their first NIT game since the 1980s.